YunzhuLi/PyFleX/README.md

 [NVIDIA FleX](https://developer.nvidia.com/flex) is an amazing particle-based simulator for simulating interactions between rigid bodies, fluids, clothing, etc. In this repo, we have developed Python bindings for setting up and interacting with a few [enviroments](#demo) that we can used to evaluate different simulation and control algorithms.

+## Using Docker

+If you are using Ubuntu 16.04 LTS and CUDA 9.1,

 ## Prerequisite

 This codebase is tested with Ubuntu 16.04 LTS and CUDA 9.1.
 Other versions might work but are not guaranteed.
 Following command will install some necessary dependencies.